Monkeyboi5527/Probability/src/Probability/Research.md

 "What is a prediction model?"
 A prediction model is a mathematical, statistical, or machine learning model that uses existing data to estimate or forecast an unknown outcome.

+The earliest known prediction models were created by the Babylonians (around 1800–500 BC) to predict the movements of the Sun, Moon, planets, and eclipses.
+In the 1800s, mathematicians developed least squares and linear regression, which became the foundation of modern statistical prediction methods.
+In 1958, Frank Rosenblatt introduced the Perceptron, one of the first machine learning models that could learn from data to make predictions.